sachindr66/sachindr66/README.md

 - 🌱 I’m currently learning **advanced front-end technologies like Next.js**

-- 👨‍💻 All of my projects are available at [https://sachindr-port-folio.netlify.app/]
+- 👨‍💻 All of my projects are available at (https://sachindr-port-folio.netlify.app/)

 - 💬 Ask me about **Frontend Development, React.js, HTML, CSS, JavaScript**

-- 📫 How to reach me **sachindr6622@gmail.com**
+- 📫 How to reach me: **sachindr6622@gmail.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/sachin-d-r-4685172a5]
+- 📄 Know about my experiences on (https://www.linkedin.com/in/sachin-d-r-4685172a5)